Get the compesation you need.

 Alvine Weidenaar, LLP, has extensive experience with Workers’ Compensation (work comp) claims large and small and is standing by with a powerful and aggressive legal team to help you get everything you’re entitled to receive.
 If you or your family’s injury is classified as permanent, results in disability, or results in death, additional benefits may be available to you and your family.

-At Alvine Weidenaar, LLP, we have successfully collected millions of dollars in all types of injury accidents including electrocutions, permanent and disabling back injuries, and anything in between.
+At Alvine Weidenaar, LLP, we have successfully collected millions of dollars in all types of injury accidents, including electrocutions, permanent and disabling back injuries, and anything in between.
 No case is too big or too small to ensure your rights are protected.
-Do not simply take the insurance company’s word for what you are entitled.
+Do not simply take the insurance company’s word for what you are entitled to.

 Workers’ Comp Resources

 Learn about your rights and how we approach personal injury cases here at Alvine & Weidenaar.

 People come to see me because the workers compensation insurer wants to send the injured worker to a doctor for an “independent medical examination”.

 I’ve often been asked, if I’ve been injured in an accident, do I really need an experienced personal injury lawyer to represent my interest?
 My answer to that is always yes, yes you do.
 Insurance companies have attorneys working hard for them, to protect their interest, and so should you.